shekyb/prototype_seed/README.md

 # Prototype seed

-Seed for SPA prototypes built with node, express, angular and ui router, and gulp as task runner
+Seed for SPA prototypes built with node, express, angular and ui router, gulp as task runner, Bootstrap css and FontAwesome.

+## Dependancies
+You need to have [node](https://nodejs.org/en/) and [npm](https://www.npmjs.com) installed on your machine.

 ## Usage